menachemkorf/frontend-nanodegree-mobile-portfolio/README.md

 Here's a sample portfolio website optimized for fast load time and better user experience.

-To open download the repo to your machine and open the index.html in your browser, for the pizza page click on the Cam's Pizzeria link.
+To open, download the repo to your machine, and open the index.html in your browser, for the pizza page click on the Cam's Pizzeria link.

 The main page downloads quickly by minimizing the critical rendering path.
-I've tested it in pagespeedinsights from google (using ngrok) and got a score of 93 for desktop and 94 for mobile.
+I've tested it in PageSpeedInsights from google (using ngrok) and got a score of 93 for desktop and 94 for mobile.

-When you scroll in the pizza page the pizzas will animate smoothly at a frame rate 60 frames per second.
+When you scroll in the pizza page the pizzas will animate smoothly at a frame rate of 60 frames per second.
 When you change the pizza size it responds in less than 5 ms.

 ### Key optimizations for index.html